 The default Kafka topic where messages are published is unset.
 Set this to

 an existing Kafka topic as follows:

-If you don't have a Kafka topic, you may create one (and verify successful
+If you don't have a Kafka topic, you may create one (and configure this charm

 Once the Flume agents start, messages will start flowing into

 A Kafka topic is required for this test.
 Topic creation is covered in the

 Configuration section above.
 Generate Kafka messages with the

 juju run-action kafka/0 write-topic topic=<topic_name> data="This is a test"

 To verify these messages are being stored into HDFS, SSH to the

 unit, locate an event, and cat it: